psychdatascience/FDS-CourseTwo/GitGitHubExercise.md

 ![new repo](images/NewRepoButton.png)

+Name your new repo whatever you want.
+Something like "inClassRep" or whatever.
+Select the "Add a README file" and the "GNU..." or "MIT" license.

+Edit the README file to add "This is an FDS test repo" or something similar, and save.

 Note, it is possible to make a new repo on your local machine and then "reverse clone" it to GitHub.
 It is easier to go in the other direction, however, cloning a GitHub repo to your local machine.

 If you have a project that you've been working on outside of git/GitHub, the easiest thing to do is create an empty repo, copy or move your existing files into the repo folder, and then `git add` them to the repo.